Game Rules

 Confronting the Hero

 A conspirator may directly target the opponent's Hero via the Face Hero action (blocked by Peace Treaty).
-Combat follows the normal rules — Enhance and Impersonate apply — but the Hero's value V dominates a range of natural printed values.
+Combat follows the normal rules and Poison and Disguise gear apply, but the Hero's value V dominates a range of natural printed values.
+A Disguise changes the conspirator's combat power, not its printed value, so eligibility still uses the printed value.

-A Hero of value V dominates the natural (printed) values V−1, V, and V+1 (cyclic).
-The 6 cards covering those values cannot even be played against the Hero — the action is refused.
-The other 20 cards must be brought to a final applied power of V+1 via Enhance and/or Impersonate.
+A Hero of value V dominates the natural (printed) values V-3 through V+3 (cyclic), seven values in all.
+The 14 cards covering those values cannot even be played against the Hero, the action is refused.
+Any of the other 16 cards may try, but must be brought to a final applied power of V+1 through Poison and/or Disguise.

-EQUAL — direct attack: nothing happens, conspirator consumed, Hero revealed.
-Interception: the Hero does not block — the original attack continues.
+EQUAL.
+Direct attack: nothing happens, the conspirator is consumed, the Hero is revealed.
+Interception: the Hero does not block and the original attack continues.

 Hero Interception